 If the rezoning is approved, the 55.3-acre project site could be developed as an age-restricted mixed residential community, as proffered, through the PMR zoning district.
-Legal issues resulting from the Planning Commission's action are appropriately addressed by the County Attorney's Office.
+Legal issues resulting from the Board of County Supervisors action are appropriately addressed by the County Attorney's Office.